 Statement from Odhikar

-Odhikar would like to express heartfelt gratitude to all the human rights defenders, organisations, networks, supporters and well-wishers who have stood by the Organisation for the last 23 years; that have expressed solidarity with it and that have vocally, actively and continuously campaigned against the persecution it faces.
-Odhikar will continue to fight against State repression and will continue its struggle until democracy and human rights are fully established in Bangladesh.
+On the occasion of its 22nd founding anniversary,Odhikar, its staff, members and grassroots level human rights defenders, who are associated with it, would like to express heartfelt gratitude to all the human rights defenders, organisations, networks, supporters and well-wishers who have stood by the Organisation for the last 22 years, that have expressed solidarity with it and that have vocally, actively and continuously campaigned against the persecution it faces.
+Odhikar will continue to fight against State repression and will continue its struggle until democratic rights and fundamental freedoms are fully ensured in Bangladesh.
+Your supportand solidarity gives Odhikar the strength to continue its mission.

 The Odhikar Team